drwoodard/dd-gen/README.md

 > python3 run.py

 ## Overview
 The core of the application is based on "generators".
-Right now there is one primary generator, the monster_generator!
+Right now there is one primary generator, the monster_generator.

 The core monster is a class that get's created by reading the JSON "abominitation.json" file found in the data folder, however you can pass any monster or character definition file that matches the schema.